 “Star Wars”-themed merchandise is highly collectible and often worth more than what you originally paid, and that also holds true with Legos.
 The Lego Millennium Falcon sets can go for hundreds or more on eBay — and first-edition sets of the spaceship routinely sell for thousands.

 Or if you own a Lego train set, you might be in business — some vintage railroad sets can earn you a lot of cash.
-The 1985 High-Speed City Express Passenger Train in new condition is listed on eBay for nearly $3,000.
+A 1966 vintage motorized train is listed on eBay for $10,000.
 And a Diesel Freight Train from 1980 can be worth more than $2,000 if the package is sealed, according to eBay.

 Please note photos are for illustrative purposes only.
 As a result, some of the images might not reflect the items listed in this article.